JohnAustinDev/word-dvd/ReadMe.md

 ### MS-Windows only
 Requires a Windows X11 server also be installed.
 This gives the virtual Linux machine ability to display its windows in MS-Windows.
-Cywgin is the only tested solution:
+Cygwin is the only tested solution:

 * Install [Cygwin](https://cygwin.com/install.html) (windows only) and
-during the install select these packages:
+during the install select these packages by searching for them and then clicking the "skip" icon to change it to "install":

     * xorg-server
     * xinit